-Set in a murky dimness, the dialogues simmer about Ellen Pau’s retrospective practices at Para Site.
-As you sight adjusts to the dark, in a gradual awakening, one could be found very torn standing in a bifurcated misdirection– to the left or the right?
+Set in a murky dimness, dialogues simmer about Ellen Pau’s retrospective practices at Para Site.
+As you sight adjusts to the dark, in a gradual awakening, one could be found very torn when standing in a bifurcated misdirection– to the left or the right?
 The indecisive mind keeps perambulating and reminds you to pace back and forth.
 The more you drift, the more your mind is at war.
 Both Pau’s latest and oldest works are clamping the entrance/exit.
-Upon you are aware of the sequence by production dates, hardly still could you decide on the direction.
-Both imbued with complexity, the aged meet with the fresh, and it is ridden on the unknown amid to open the door of the future.
+Upon your realisation of the sequence by their production dates, hardly still could you decide on the direction.
+Imbued with complexity, with the aged meeting with the fresh, it is ridden on the unknown amid to open the door of the future.

 Curator Freya Chow aptly stated:’ This exhibition is not aimed to be only a retrospective.’